Daiz/canvas-cleave/README.md

 ): void;
 ```

-To achieve this, this module contains extremely minimal shims for `Image`, `Canvas`, `ImageData` and `CanvasRenderingContext2D`.
-See full API documentation for details on what exactly is implemented (spoilers: it isn't much).
+To achieve this, this module contains small shims for `Image`, `Canvas`, `ImageData` and `CanvasRenderingContext2D`.
+[See full API documentation for details on what exactly is implemented](https://github.com/Daiz/canvas-cleave/blob/master/docs/canvas-cleave.md), though for cross-environment purposes you are most likely interested in the [full interfaces that `canvas-cleave` provides.](https://github.com/Daiz/canvas-cleave/blob/master/docs/canvas-cleave.md#interfaces)

 ## So what are those `drawImage` limitations you mentioned?

 - Resizing isn't supported. `sWidth` and `sHeight` must match `dWidth` and `dHeight`.

+## Loading and saving images

+To keep things dependency-free, `canvas-cleave` does not include any means to actually load image files from disk or anywhere else by itself.
+It is recommended that you use [sharp](https://github.com/lovell/sharp) for this purpose - see the `helpers.js` above to get started - generally speaking, the various key functions in the library can take `NIRawImage` as input, which is convenienty what sharp provides with it raw metadata-including output.

 ## Why does this even exist?